AndreaDejanGrande/vDinar/doc/README_windows.txt

-vDinar 0.8.x BETA
+vDinar 1.x

 Copyright (c) 2009-2014 Bitcoin Developers
 Copyright (c) 2011-2014 Litecoin Developers
-Copyright (c) 2017 vDinar Developers
+Copyright (c) 2017-2018 vDinar Developers

 Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in